mahn14/SharpestMinds/README.md

     Was intended to get first exposure to scikit-learn and basic ML methods

 2. XGBoostTest
-    My second ML/ Python project.
+    My second ML/ Python project, practicing the language and expanding knowledge of libraries
-    This was done during my first freelance project through SharpestMinds, as we believed XGB would be required to complete it.